naresh5422/DoctorFinder/README.md

     # 2. Go to https://myaccount.google.com/apppasswords to generate one.
     # MAIL_PASSWORD="your-generated-app-password"

-    # --- Firebase Configuration ---
+    # --- Firebase Configuration (for Phone OTP Verification) ---
-    # 1. For Backend (Admin SDK) - Set this to the path of your service account JSON file.
+    # 1. For Backend (Admin SDK) - This must be the absolute path to your service account JSON file.
+    #    - Go to your Firebase Project Settings > Service accounts.
+    #    - Click "Generate new private key" to download the file.
+    #    - Save the file in a secure location OUTSIDE of your project folder.
     GOOGLE_APPLICATION_CREDENTIALS="D:/path/to/your/firebase-service-account.json"

     # 2. For Frontend (Web SDK) - Get these from your Firebase project settings.